Brav68e/Katarenga/documentations/technical_doc.md

 ### 4.1 application.py

-This module manages the initialization of the application, the main loop, event handling, and coordination between the different modules (UI, game logic, network).
-It acts as the orchestrator for the entire project.
+This module manages the initialization of the application, it acts as a launcher to the first interfaces

 #### Main Functions:
+- Display the small introduction
 - Initialization of the main window
-- Asset loading
-- Game loop management
-- User event dispatching (clicks, key presses)
-- Calling board, UI, and network management modules

 ### 4.2 Game_UI.py

-This module manages the graphical interface: displaying menus, the board, buttons, and game information.
+This module manages the graphical interface: the board, buttons, and game information.
 It uses graphical assets to provide a pleasant and intuitive user experience.

 #### Main Functions:
-- Display of different screens (main menu, game, settings, etc.)
+- Display of different screens (Is the extention of the Games class but handle the grapical part)
 - Placement and management of interactive buttons
 - Dynamic display of information (score, current player, etc.)
 - Management of animations and transitions